Code-Institute-Submissions/TheCornerCafe/README.md

 ###Features left to implement

-*Add gallery
+More gallery images
-*Add download link for menu
+Improve menu

 ##Technologies Used